 Figure 1.
-Study area boundaries in the San Jacinto River watershed
+Study area boundaries in the Santa Margarita River watershed

-The ecological integrity of the study area has been challenged in various ways since European settlement began in the late 18th century.
+The Santa Margarita River environment is often cited as the largest and most intact remaining example of a southern California riparian ecosystem (Anchor Environmental et al. 2004).
+Nevertheless, the ecological integrity of the study area has been challenged in various ways since European settlement began in the late 18th century.
 Early Spanish explorers observed that the Native American tribes in the region actively burned shrublands, but otherwise the indigenous people presumably had minimal impact on the landscape.
 However, with the establishment of Spanish missions and large ranches, wholesale changes to native vegetation and ecosystem processes began, and have continued to the present.
 The Spanish introduced irrigation, exploited timber resources, and cleared native vegetation mechanically and with fire to establish grazing lands.
 They also began the process of introducing European plant species to the landscape, and in particular replaced native grasslands with non-native species (California Coastal Conservancy 2001).

 Livestock grazing has occurred throughout the region since the early 1800's, with the most intensive levels between approximately 1860 and 1910, when sheep grazing was common, particularly in the mountain meadows.
-Grazing intensity has been greatly reduced in recent times, but cattle grazing continues to be a common activity in the foothills.
+Grazing intensity has been greatly reduced in recent times, but cattle grazing continues to be a common activity the foothills.
 Where overgrazing occurs, it has direct impacts on vegetation composition and structure, water quality, and channel conditions.
 Areas severely overgrazed in the past may be permanently altered due to deeply entrenched or otherwise destabilized channels and well-established populations of non-native plants (Stephenson and Calcarone 1999).

 Commercial timber harvesting has not been a major influence on ecosystem integrity within the study area.
-Most timberland lies within the San Bernardino National Forest, where the peak of harvest operations occurred in the 1960s and 1970s.
+Most timberland lies within the Cleveland National Forest, where the peak of harvest operations occurred in the 1960s and 1970s.
 Even then, timber cutting operations were not extensive.
 Currently, most tree removals involve fuelwood harvest or are aimed at disease control and reduction of fuels for wildfire management.
 Periodic wildfire is an important factor in the maintenance of community structure and diversity in all upland habitat types in the region, particularly chaparral.
-There is considerable uncertainty regarding how fire patterns (frequency, intensity, and size of fires) may have changed during historic times, but fire continues to be a major influence on natural systems within the study area (Stephenson and Calcarone 1999, Keeley 2002).
+There is considerable uncertainty regarding how fire patterns (frequency, intensity, and size of fires) may have changed during historic times, but fire continues to be a major influence on natural systems within the study area (Stephenson and Calcarone 1999).